0x3f8/OrchestrateToMongo/README.md

 3. Authenticate to the specific MongoDB Database
 4. Iterate through each collection and

- - Create the collection if needed
+- Creates the collection if needed
 - Perform an update using the unique ID
 - If the record doesn't exist, one will be created